2.20 Graduate Assistants

 2.24 Minimum Credit Hour and Work Hour Requirements

-Graduate assistants, teaching assistants, and research assistants must carry a minimum of eight quarters hours or six semester hours of graduate credit per term, and students on Graduate Council Scholarships must carry a minimum of twelve graduate quarter hours or eight graduate semester hours.
+Graduate assistants, teaching assistants, and research assistants must carry a minimum of six semester hours of graduate credit per term, and students on Graduate Council Scholarships must carry a minimum of eight graduate semester hours.
 These hours must consist of courses listed on the student’s program of study.
 However, individual departments and/or programs may establish a higher minimum.
 Colleges/school offering scholarships may also establish a higher minimum registration requirement.
-Assistants may not drop below the eight/six graduate credit hour minimum.
+Assistants may not drop below the six graduate credit hour minimum.
 Such an action is grounds for termination of the assistantship.

 2.25 Hour Limit